blairm/Misc/PlaylistGenerator/README.md

 2. Change order of albums to suit
 3. Run Playlist to generate playlists

+# Convert FLAC to MP3

+flactomp3.bat (requires FFmpeg, tested with 4.2.1) will take the Music folder and convert all FLAC files to MP3 and put them into a folder called MusicMP3

 # Gotchas

 - Removes duplicate songs from playlist (caused by greatest hits type compilations)